LabCIF-Tutorials/Tutorial-AndroidNetworkInterception/README.md

 > ***NOTE***
 >
 > The Android emulator uses the `x86`, or `x86_64` CPU instruction set.
 However, some APPs are compiled only for `arm`, or `arm64` CPU architectures.
-> If the APP you are analysing does provide a version for `x86`, or `x86_64`, you need to use **Android 9** on the emulator, because this version includes a translation mechanism from `arm` instructions to `x86`.
+> If the APP you are analysing does not provide a version for `x86`, or `x86_64`, you need to use **Android 9** on the emulator, because this version includes a translation mechanism from `arm` instructions to `x86`.
-> This translation mechanism is also present on Android 11, but the current version of Frida **does not work** on Android 11 (we'll discuss Frida at the end of this tutorial).
+> This translation mechanism is also present on Android 11, but the current version of Frida **does not work** on Android 11 (more about Frida at the end of this tutorial).

 ## Digital Certificates